I’m obviously not a know-it-all when it comes to building a large platform. So this is a bit of a brainstorming article.

 I mean, you have all these kids deleting comments and I made them delete innocent comments complaining about antisemitism.
 Their boss may have said so, but …hm…deep down Germans know that there is something wrong with stifling discussion on Jew hatred.
 Actually, one passed and was then removed with the message that it were off-topic.
 The article was about “everyday racism.”
 I let it be known that a first step would be not to give the antisemites in Merkel’s government a pass as they refuse to classify Hezbollah as a racist terror organization.
 After they declared the comment “off-topic,” I wrote that antisemitism apparently does not count as racism and repeated it.
 It did not go through and I was blocked on this board immediately, but I’m sure that was a traumatising student job for some censors.
 Once no comments on any articles went through, I went for short jokes that did not necessarily have a political intent.
 So I tried to make the censors laugh.
 That caused a bit of a problem apparently because people cannot hide laughter and yet it is forbidden when it’s “racist”.
 So I got the complete treat.

 Other bloggers tried to play the ZEIT platform, too.
-Luisman says that we was out after only three comments.
+Luisman says that he was out after only three comments.
 I assume they were rather angry comments, but he also did it two years back.
 And I remember that I was on with a different user name for less than 20 comments and I did not get blocked then (I actually threw away the paper with my password for the sheer anger when they deleted a few of my remarks), but I noticed the short fuse of the censor who engaged with me over email at the time.
-American Viewer had a long comment history on ZEIT online until they wanted him to provide evidence that the Neo Nazi serial murder trial “NSU case” was more expensive than the actual Nuremberg Trials.
+American Viewer had a long comment history on ZEIT online until they wanted him to provide evidence that the neo-Nazi serial murder trial “NSU case” was more expensive than the actual Nuremberg Trials.
 He quoted their own articles, linked to a website tool to calculate the adjustment for the inflation, and even penned down the calculation itself.
-Faced with the facts, they shut his account down.
+Faced with the facts, they shut down his account.

 Of course, I had a small range and a short time.
 I was not expecting more.
 I’m actually surprised that I did last as long as I did.
 For whatever outlets you have, embrace them.
 If they are big enough make sure that you have some control over what reaches the wider public.
 If you are able to give newspaper interviews, make sure you are guaranteed to read and approve or deny the final text.
 Audio and video interactions with the media should be live.
 Of course, the precautions are lesser when you deal with trustworthy people.
 Rebecca Hargreaves adds some of her views in the video on top (although I think she made the wrong decision because she is articulate enough to give unfair editing not a chance).

-Ultimately, changing the platforms to nice conservative corners is not an alternative to interacting with the left.
+Ultimately, changing the platforms to nice conservative safe spaces is not an alternative to interacting with the left.
 As stated above you can further some goals within your in-group, but you should be aware of the shifting texture of the audience as you move through the wider public.
 Nevertheless, every platform is only temporary.
 Don’t put your heart into one!

 If possible use multiple outlets, from your dinner table over Facebook to Telegram.
 WordPress allows you to upload your content on various internet places at once.
 You cannot and should not attend all these places.
 Let the computer do it for you.
 Just register and flush it out in hope that people find it.